 Using a knowledge of France gained from 12 years as the Independent’s Paris correspondent, and subsequent research in archives in England and France, Marnham set out to discover the truth about the betrayal of the old lady who had become his tutor and friend.
 Following a trail leading from London through Occupied Europe to the rank and file Resistance in lost corners of France, he has unravelled the story of a complex wartime deception, involving British, American and French intelligence services.

-The House by the River shines a light on the brutality and cynicism of the Secret War and reveals how it was actually fought.
+The War in the Shadows shines a light on the brutality and cynicism of the Secret War and reveals how it was actually fought.
 The result is a story of ruthless double-dealing worthy of John le Carré, but with this difference: it is not a fiction.

 'Patrick Marnham is one of our very best writers on France.'

 'A brilliant and revelatory work of modern historical investigation, throwing new light on the French Resistance and the complex world of secret intelligence.
 Written with remarkable insight, understanding and empathy – a triumph.'

 'An incredible story brilliantly told.
 Marnham has created an utterly gripping story of wartime espionage, deception, double-crossing and terrible betrayal that drew me in from the outset.
 A stunning work of investigation, research and scholarship.
 I honestly think this is the best book I have ever read about the SOE in France.'

 'It is beautifully written, minutely observed. ... full of underhand trickery... in every sense of the word an intriguing book.'

 ‘War in the Shadows is a melange of Le Grand Meaulnes and The Spy Who Came in from the Cold.
 It is unforgettable.’